microsoft/vscode-docs/docs/remote/wsl.md

     > 3. The first time the Selfhost Remote Extensions starts, you may be prompted to paste in a GitHub access token so that it can download and auto-update private versions of the extensions.
 You only need to give "Repo" scope to this token.
     > 4. Reload / restart VS Code Insiders.

-4. Disable automatic line ending conversion for Git on the **Windows side** by using a command prompt to run: `git config --global core.autocrlf false`
+4. Disable automatic line ending conversion for Git on the **Windows side** by using a command prompt to run: `git config --global core.autocrlf false` (If left enabled, this setting can cause files that you have not edited to appear modified due to line ending differences.)

 ### Open a folder in WSL